Campus Living

 Gina Urbano

-“When you're a dorm counselor in Harmsworth Hall, you'll never experience a dull moment!
+“When you're a dorm parent in Harmsworth Hall, you'll never experience a dull moment!
 Working with the students each day is like a box of chocolates: you never know what you’re going to get, but in the end, it’s always so fulfilling.
 Being able to interact with them and be a part of their growth and development has been a great experience!”

 Prescott Hall